JuliaGeo/GeometryOps.jl/docs/src/tutorials/creating_geometry.md

 display(fig)
 ````

-Now let's make a `Polygon` like before.
+Now let's plot a `Polygon` like before, but now on coordinate reference system (CRS) that is different from our data

 ````@example creating_geometry
 plot!(multipolygon; color = :green)
 display(fig)
 ````

-Great, we can make geometries and plot them on a map... now let's export the data to
-common geospatial data formats.
+Great, we can make geometries and plot them on a map... now let's export the data to common geospatial data formats.

 Typically, you'll also want to include attibutes with your geometries.
-The easiest way to
-do that is to create a table with a `:geometry` column.
+Attibutes are simply data that is attibuted to each geometry.
+The easiest way to do this is to create a table with a `:geometry` column.
 Let's do this using [`DataFrames`](https://github.com/JuliaData/DataFrames.jl).

 ````@example creating_geometry
 using DataFrames